Sign up HERE to receive regular emailed updates on COVID-19

 Read more information and a list of Frequently Asked Questions about the benefit click here

 Since the beginning of the 2020-21 fiscal year, ICBC has had fewer reported collisions and lower claim costs, resulting in higher-than-expected income.
 That gain was partly offset by lower premium revenue due to lapsed and cancelled insurance policies.

 ICBC customers will receive one-time rebates averaging $190 this spring – their part of $600 million that was saved due to a major decrease in crashes and costs as the COVID-19 pandemic took hold.
-ICBC will begin mailing rebate cheques in mid-March 2021.
+ICBC has begun mailing rebate cheques out already.
 This one-time rebate is separate from the Enhanced Care refunds customers will start to receive in May 2021.